Nitindrdarker/Nitindrdarker/README.md

 # Hi there, I'm Nitin 👋

-🚀 **Software Engineer | Flutter Developer | Backend Enthusiast**

-I’m a software engineer passionate about building scalable, real-time applications with intuitive user experiences.
+💻 I enjoy programming and solving challenging problems.
+⚡ Passionate about building **complex systems** that are scalable, efficient, and user-friendly.
-With experience in **Flutter, Django REST, and real-time data streaming**, I focus on crafting secure, high-performance, and user-centric solutions.
+📱 Skilled in **Flutter, Django REST, and real-time data streaming**, with a focus on crafting secure, high-performance solutions.
+🧩 Strong foundation in **data structures, algorithms, and API design**.

 ---